bahmoudd/arch-install-guide/README.md

 ## Set Hostname <a name="set-hostname"></a>

-A hostname is what your computer calls itself when talking to other computers.
+A hostname is what your computer identifies itself as when talking to other computers.
 To set a hostname, run the below command:

 ```
 echo arch > /etc/hostname